earthly/website/blog/_posts/2021-12-20-golang-http.md

 As an activity tracker, what I have so far is pretty weak.
 But as a learning lesson, I've found it valuable.

 Now I just have to start being active!
-Maybe another coding project will help.
+Maybe building a command line client for this service will help.

 {% include cta/cta1.html %}